-- General public users and visitors - Designated guest login information is provided for Library workstations that require university authentication.
+- Depository users and other general public users and visitors - Designated guest login information is provided for Library workstations that require University authentication.

 - Use or access may be mediated or unmediated.

-- Computer workstations throughout the library are available for public users to search online and other electronic depository products.
+- Reference Online Center (ROC Lab) workstations and other stand-alone computer workstations throughout the Library are available for general public users to search government information resources and information.

-- Printing, scanning and downloading options are available from public workstations and computer labs througout the Library.
+- Scanning and downloading options are available from public workstations and computer labs throughout the Library for all library users.

 - Designated workstations in the Reference and Research department are available for printing purposes by the general public using depository services.
 More information is available from the Reference Online Center Policy.

-- Microform scanners, readers and printers are available for use by the public.
+- Microform scanners, readers and printers are available for use by all library users.